-Joe Toft, Former D.E.A (Drug Enforcement Administration USA) Director, Colombia
+Joe Toft, Former Director DEA Colombia

 I read your book on my flight back home.
 I really enjoyed it.
 It brought back a lot of memories and emotions from many years back.
 Your stories were captivating and very realistic.
 You are a good writer and a very brave woman.

-Brian Rashid, Forbes Magazine Contributor
+Brian Rashid, Forbes Magazine